RoikkuTo/react-html-writer/README.md

 # React HTML Writer
-This are some components that will allow you to animate HTML writing on your application.
+Here are some components which will allow you to animate HTML writing on your application.
 I will add functionalities and fixes progressively 😊.

 ## Installation
 Via npm